JexieWren/wordpress-el-paso/reusable-react-management-panes-through-utilizing-wordpress-as-a-frontend-separated-content-vault.md

-# Building a Modular React Admin Dashboard Using WordPress as a Headless CMS
+# Reusable React Management Panes through Utilizing WordPress as a Frontend-Separated Content Vault

 When I embarked on my journey as a web developer years ago, the idea of constructing custom administrative interfaces appeared to be a daunting task.
 Crafting modular, reusable components seemed like an advanced skill reserved for senior engineers at large agencies.